West Allis, WI consolidates IT, sees 30% efficiency increase

 Many inefficiencies resulted from the siloed IT system.
-First, residents were having to create and manage multiple log ins to interact with the city - one log in to pay a parking ticket, another log in to apply for a permit, etc. In addition, the siloed IT systems made staffing and training very difficult, which was a serious painpoint in a city with no dedicated IT staff.
+First, residents were having to create and manage multiple log-ins to interact with the city - one log in to pay a parking ticket, another log in to apply for a permit, etc. In addition, the siloed IT systems made staffing and training very difficult, which was a serious pain point in a city with no dedicated IT staff.
 Tremendous workflow inefficiencies occurred as a result of the disparate systems not "talking" to each other - for example, workflows like payment processing & submitting to finance would be duplicated.

 The City decided to integrate its IT systems by adopting eCity Transactions' software as a service.
 The City integrated eCity's Cloud Suite into its current website.
-Adopting eCity's integrated IT system addressed all of the inefficiencies described above; the system enables delivery of multiple city services across departments through its simple, consistent, staff-friendly and flexible approach.
+Adopting eCity's integrated IT system addressed all of the inefficiencies described above; the system enables delivery of multiple city services across departments through its simple, consistent, staff-friendly, and flexible approach.
 Some of the most important efficiency improvements have been realized through payment processing because of eCity's customized email, advanced customer service, and custom financial reporting.
-The City can now process entire transactions online for various applications, and then feed information directly from those transactions to its Finance department for processing.
+The City can now process entire transactions online for various applications and then feed information directly from those transactions to its Finance department for processing.

 Residents now use one log-in to interact with the city, streamlining interactions and improving customer satisfaction.
 Website traffic has increased for payments, applications, etc.

-- The City is able to update its entire IT system at the same time, allowing its systems to stay fresh & Continue working at top performance
+The City is able to update its entire IT system at the same time, allowing its systems to stay fresh & Continue working at top performance

 The City can now process entire transactions online for various applications, and then feed information directly from those transactions to its Finance department for processing

-- Reduced the number of days required to process a payment from 7 days to 2 days
+Reduced the number of days required to process a payment from 7 days to 2 days

 Having to manage multiple siloed IT systems wastes time and money for staff and cities.

 Who Should Consider